Two DMK men arrested for misbehaving with policewoman

-The arrest by the police and suspension by the ruling DMK comes after Opposition parties like the AIADMK and BJP accused the administration of trying to protect the culprits.
-They also questioned how the police can maintain law and order when they are not "even safe" from DMK cadres.
+The arrest by the police and suspension by the ruling DMK comes after opposition parties like the AIADMK and BJP accused the administration of trying to protect the culprits.
+They also questioned how can the police maintain law and order when they cannot even protect themselves from DMK cadres.

-In a statement late Tuesday night, DMK general secretary Durai Murugan said Praveen and Ekambaram have been placed under suspension for going against the party's rules and bringing disrepute to it.
+In a statement late Tuesday night, DMK general secretary Durai Murugan said Praveen and Ekambaram have been placed under suspension for bringing disrepute to the party by acting against its rules.

 The two men misbehaved with a woman police constable who was on duty at a public meeting attended by DMK deputy general secretary Kanimozhi Karunanidhi and South Chennai MP Tamizhachi Thangapandian in Virugambakkam area.

 However, the men attempted to flee when people protested against their behaviour but were caught immediately.
-It is said the police didn't file an FIR despite the victim filing a complaint due to influence from DMK leaders.
-After the incident was reported in the media, creating an uproar, the police constable seems to have withdrawn her complaint.
+It is said the police didn't file a FIR despite the victim filing a complaint due to influence from DMK leaders.
+After the incident was reported in the media creating an uproar, the police constable seems to have withdrawn her complaint.

 But police, on examination of CCTV footage, arrested them, the sources said.